Piezoelectric sensor: Applications

 One disadvantage of piezoelectric sensors is that they cannot be used for truly static measurements.
 A static force results in a fixed amount of charge on the piezoelectric material.
-In conventional readout electronics, imperfect insulating materials and reduction in internal sensor resistance causes a constant loss of electrons and yields a decreasing signal.
+In conventional readout electronics, imperfect insulating materials and reduction in internal sensor resistance cause a constant loss of electrons and yield a decreasing signal.
 Elevated temperatures cause an additional drop in internal resistance and sensitivity.
 The main effect on the piezoelectric effect is that with increasing pressure loads and temperature, the sensitivity reduces due to twin formation.
 While quartz sensors must be cooled during measurements at temperatures above 300 °C, special types of crystals like GaPO_{4} gallium phosphate show no twin formation up to the melting point of the material itself.

 However, it is not true that piezoelectric sensors can only be used for very fast processes or at ambient conditions.
 In fact, numerous piezoelectric applications produce quasi-static measurements, and other applications work in temperatures higher than 500 °C.

 Piezoelectric sensors can also be used to determine aromas in the air by simultaneously measuring resonance and capacitance.
 Computer controlled electronics vastly increase the range of potential applications for piezoelectric sensors.

 Piezoelectric sensors are also seen in nature.
 The collagen in bone is piezoelectric, and is thought by some to act as a biological force sensor.
 Piezoelectricity has also been shown in the collagen of soft tissue such as the Achilles tendon, aortic walls, and heart valves.

 They were also present on BlackBerry’s BlackBerry Storm2, functioning as part of the SurePress technology.